carpentries-incubator/managing-computational-projects/_episodes/02-motivation.md

 ---
-title: "Introduction to this course"
+title: "Starting with the scientific process"
 teaching: 0
 exercises: 0
 questions: